UM-Bridge/benchmarks/benchmarks/achlys/README.md

     Accordingly, the likelihood of the data given the input parameters is modelled as a Gaussian.

 3. The log-posterior is returned as the sum of the log-prior density and the log-likelihood.

-## References

-- O.V Ogorodnikova, J Roth, M Mayer, *Deuterium retention in tungsten in dependence of the surface conditions*, Journal of Nuclear Materials, Volumes 313–316, 2003